Frequently asked questions about choosing a Landscaper...

 - Ask them about what jobs they've done.
 They should show you an album of recent work.
 Do they sound proud of their work, or excited etc..

--Ask them about any particular conditions, timescale, payments etc..
-What would they need from you ?
-Is there a contract or agreement ?
-What happens if things go wrong ?
+- Ask them about any particular conditions, timescale, payments etc..
+What would they need from you?
+Is there a contract or agreement?
+What happens if things go wrong?

 Who do I choose?

-If you've shown each potential landscaper the same design and explained to each clearly what you want, it should be easier to choose between quotes.
+Remembering quality not just price when choosing a landscaper with railway sleepers.
+Railwaysleepers.comIf you've shown each potential landscaper the same design and explained to each clearly what you want, it should be easier to choose between quotes.
 Look for how the quote is broken down, into labour and materials.
-Do these figures seem reasonable ?
-Can you afford it ?
-What is your gut feeling about them..
-Do you trust them ?
-Do you like them etc..
-What will it be like having them around for a week or so ?
-Are they pofessional, creative, enthusiastic ?
+Do these figures seem reasonable?
+Can you afford it?
+What is your gut feeling about them?
+Do you trust them?
+Do you like them? etc..
+What will it be like having them around for a week or so?
+Are they professional, creative, enthusiastic?
 Don't choose someone you have doubts about.
 Remember you can always ask the landscaper for a contact number or address of a previous job, so you can see how it turned out, and ask the customer how the job went.

 Could I do it myself?